codebyrne/resume/README.md

   - Designed a configuration tool and custom PC-DIO-24 cable for a programmable parallel data switch used in BERT testing of a signal processor.

 ## Other
   - I am legally blind due to Leber's Hereditary Optic Neuropathy (LHON), which affected my eyesight in 1999.
-I am not likely to mention this again.
+This will probably be the only time I mention it.